 Ultimately, if you’re TTC, it can be useful to time intercourse during times of both high and peak fertility, to increase your chances of an egg being fertilized shortly after ovulation.
 Especially for some people with short or difficult-to-detect LH surges, by the time you detect an LH surge it may be too late to time intercourse optimally.
 Detecting high fertility as well can be a useful and practical way to increase those odds.

 What actually are your chances in high vs. peak times, though?
-How much of a difference does peak make?
+What does peak fertility mean and how much of a difference does peak make?
 Ultimately, your chances of getting pregnant on each day leading up to and after ovulation are roughly:

 - 27%: 3 days before (high fertility)